omarxsaleem/omarxsaleem/README.md

-# Hello, I'm Omar!
-I'm an undegrad majoring in Business + CS at USC.
+I'm an undergrad majoring in CS + Business at USC.

 ### Professional Interests
 - 🖥️ Software Engineering